 - Health insurance is only valid when you are injured or sick while in the United States.
 Outside of the U.S. you need travel insurance or additional medical coverage.

-- When renting an automobile or scooter your automobile insurance only covers you while in the continental U.S. Puerto Rico and Canada.
+- When renting an automobile or scooter, your auto insurance only covers you while in the continental U.S., Puerto Rico and Canada.

 Whether you’re hitting the road, hopping on a plane or taking a cruise, you’re (hopefully) relaxing and having fun!
 But what happens if your trip is interrupted by inclement weather or an unexpected illness?
 Travel insurance and specialty medical coverage can give you peace of mind from the moment you book the flight.